Skip to main content

 Internship Bursaries

-A small number of internship bursaries are available to students undertaking internships during the summer vacation.
+A small number of internship bursaries are available to students undertaking internships during the Summer Vacation.
 Preference is given to those undertaking unpaid positions or who will have unusually high living costs as a result of the placement.
 These are currently funded through gifts to the Annual Fund.
 Details on how to apply are sent out from the Academic Office by email, in Trinity Term.

 Language lessons (where not strictly required for a student’s degree)